blaynem/paldex/data-provider/README.md

   - `src/localization` - Similar to data, though for getting the specific localized strings.
   - `src/transformers` - Combines the built data and localization into usable data for clients.
   - `generate-data.ts` - The script that generates the data.

+## How do I fix the errors in {locale}/errors.json?

+Typically most of the errors are due to the data being malformed.
+This can be due to a few reasons:

+- Keys are incorrect.
+Some examples would be:
+  - `Drillgame` should be `DrillGame` or `BOSS_Anubis` should be `BossAnubis`
+  - `GrapplingGun` should be `GrapplingGun_1`

 ## What happens when Palworld updates?